tenzir/tenzir/doc/cli/vast-import-json.md

 this would be the time to annotate fields with additional attributes, such as `#timestamp` or `#skip`.

-If no type is specified using `--type` / `-t`, or multiple types match based on the prefix passed using the option, an exact match based on the field names is used to automatically deduce the event type for every line in the input.
-This allows for importing most JSON-formatted data without explicitly specifying the event type on the command line.
+If no type prefix is specified with `--type` / `-t`, or multiple types match based on the prefix, VAST uses an exact match based on the field names to automatically deduce the event type for every line in the input.